Valence-Bond Solid phases in the spin-$1/2$ Kekule-Heisenberg model

-It has already been known that the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on lattices with triangular geometries such as kagome or star lattices can potentially host spin liquids and various competing VBS phases \cite{Majumdar1969,Fouet2003,Mambrini2006,Zhitomirsky1996,Iqbal2011,Ruegg2010}.
-The large quantum fluctuations induced by geometric frustration create a highly degenerate manifold of fluctuating spins that can collectively form exotic quantum orders.
-Quantum systems with anisotropic exchange interactions and lower spins such as various instances of Kitaev materials with $4d$/$5d$ elements, e.g. Iridium compounds, are other candidate platforms for realizing QSL and quantum paramagnetic phases such as VBS states\cite{Rau2016,Kitagawa2018,Singh,Singh2010,Ye,Modic,Comin,Takayama2015,Sheckelton2012,Smaha2020,Matan2010}.
-The magnetic exchange coupling between the local moments of $ Ir^{+4}$ ions are included in the low-energy effective Hamiltonian, which is characterized by the Kitaev’s model \cite{KITAEV} and enhanced by an isotropic Heisenberg interaction\cite{Doubble} on the honeycomb lattice.
+It has already been shown that the spin-$\frac{1}{2}$ antiferromagnetic Heisenberg model on lattices with triangular geometries, such as kagome and star lattices, can potentially host QSLs and various competing VBS phases \cite{Majumdar1969,Fouet2003,Mambrini2006,Zhitomirsky1996,Iqbal2011,Ruegg2010}.
+Quantum fluctuations induced by geometric frustration trigger a highly degenerate manifold of fluctuating spins that can collectively form exotic quantum orders.
+Spin systems with anisotropic exchange interactions such as Kitaev materials with $4d$/$5d$ elements, e.g. Iridium compounds, are other candidate platforms for realizing QSL and VBS states \cite{Rau2016,Kitagawa2018,Singh,Singh2010,Ye,Modic,Comin,Takayama2015,Sheckelton2012,Smaha2020,Matan2010}.
+The magnetic exchange coupling between the local moments of $ Ir^{+4}$ ions are included in the low-energy effective Hamiltonian, which is characterized by the Kitaev model \cite{KITAEV} on honeycomb lattice and enhanced by an isotropic Heisenberg interaction \cite{Doubble}.

-The existence of QSL states as well as various magnetically ordered states in the phase diagram of the Kitaev-Heisenberg model has already been confirmed by various {numerical \cite{Corboz2014,Chaloupka2013,Chaloupka2010,Sela2014} and experimental approaches\cite{Chaloupka2013}.
-In particular, an inelastic neutron scattering experiment demonstrates an ordered phase at low temperatures below ${T_N\sim 15K}$, despite the model's depiction of a phase transition from a magnetically ordered phase to the Kitaev spin-liquid phase \cite{Doubble} by decreasing the Heisenberg exchange coupling.
-This result suggests that the QSL is ruined by the fairly strong Heisenberg interaction between magnetic moments in these materials.
-However, the Hamiltonian should incorporate a significant amount of anisotropy \cite{Jackeli2009,Balents2010,Trebst2017,Lee,Witczak,HwanChun,Reuther} in order to fully comprehend the underlying magnetically ordered states, as well.
+The existence of Quantum Spin Liquid (QSL) states in the ground state phase diagram of Kitaev materials has been confirmed by various numerical approaches and experimental techniques \cite{Corboz2014, Chaloupka2013, Chaloupka2010, Sela2014}.
+However, experimental investigations of these materials have often revealed the presence of magnetically ordered phases alongside the anticipated QSL behavior.
+These observations suggest that the Kitaev interaction alone are not sufficient to fully capture the magnetic interactions in these materials.
+Consequently, the effective Heisenberg term that emerges in subsequent leading orders should also be considered to more precisely describe the magnetic properties of these systems \cite{Jackeli2009, Balents2010, Trebst2017, Lee, Witczak, HwanChun, Reuther}.